James Wilson Robertson: Early life and education

 He was educated at Merchiston Castle School in Edinburgh and Balliol College, Oxford.
 He served a Commission in the British Army with the Gordon Highlanders and the Black Watch.
 He received an honorary Doctor of Laws degree (LL.D.) from the University of Leeds in 1961.

 Career

 After Oxford he joined the Sudan Political Service from 1922 to 1953, serving appointments in Blue Nile, White Nile, Fung, and Kordofan provinces and was the Civil Secretary from 1945 to 1953.
 In this position in 1947 he was chairman of the Juba Conference.
-He was then sent to British Guiana in January 1954 by Oliver Lyttelton, the then-Secretary of State for the Colonies to write the Robertson Commission Report to investigate the current crisis in the country due to the election of the People's Progressive Party, who were seen as too friendly with the Communist organisations that had led to the suspension of the constitution.
+He was then sent to British Guiana in January 1954 by Oliver Lyttelton, the then-Secretary of State for the Colonies to write the Robertson Commission Report to investigate the crisis in the country due to the election of the People's Progressive Party, who were seen as too friendly with the Communist organisations that had led to the suspension of the constitution.

-He was then sent to Nigeria as a result of his good work.
+He was then sent to Nigeria as a result of his work.
 He was Governor-General from 15 June 1955 to 16 November 1960 (representing the Queen as head of state from 1 October to 16 November 1960).

 Family

+He married Nancy Walker in 1926.
+They had two children, a son and a daughter.
+His son was political and economic thinker and activist James Robertson.